Substra/hlf-k8s/README.md

 A backend is available named substrabac which can interact with this ledger.

-Two choices :

-- [RECOMMENDED] Follow the instructions in the substrabac project for being able to query/invoke the ledger with the data created by the run container.
+Follow the instructions in the substrabac project for being able to query/invoke the ledger with the setup created by the run container.

-- You'll have to modify the rights of the `data` created folder after running the `./start.py` file with the current user you are executing `substrabac` or simply copy needed files, usually conf files and msp folders generated, then modify the `core.yaml` file in substrabac for having correlated data.

-    In my case:
-    ```shell
-    sudo chown -R guillaume:guillaume ./data
-    ```

-    Make sure you have correctly set your `/etc/hosts`file too.

-    You are ready to use the substrabac backend with this ledger network.